-A multi-year investment of $20,000 from the Digital Federal Credit Union (DCU) is allowing the Speech-Language-Hearing Center at Worcester State University to help students at Nativity School of Worcester.
+A multi-year investment from the Digital Federal Credit Union (DCU) is allowing the Speech-Language-Hearing Center at Worcester State University to help students at Nativity School of Worcester.
 This investment by is just one example of several community-based initiatives DCU is financially supporting at the university.

 WSU began a partnership with Nativity School, a private, Jesuit, tuition-free middle school for boys, about five years ago, says Ann Veneziano-Korzec, director of the Speech-Language-Hearing Center.

 “The dean and I met with the headmaster and principal at Nativity School and talked about their needs and how we could help meet them,” she says.

 As a result of this, the Speech-Language-Hearing Center began providing hearing screenings to students there.
 If students needed speech-language services, Nativity School provided transportation to Worcester State for speech-language evaluations therapy.

 While the Speech-Language-Hearing Center wanted to provide the best assistance, it did not have the resources and clinical staff necessary to provide additional services for the 60 to 70 students who attend Nativity School.

 However, since receiving the grant from DCU, the Speech-Language-Hearing Center has expanded its services.

 Last year, a certified and licensed speech-language pathologist was hired by the Speech-Language-Hearing Center, and for the past two semesters, has been providing services onsite at Nativity School.
 A WSU graduate student accompanied the speech-language pathologist each semester, learning from the master clinician and accruing clinical experience.
 The grant also allowed the graduate students, one for the fall and one for the spring semester, to receive a stipend.